AmanTheOMA/To-Do-App/README.md

 # Just another TO DO app.

-ATP, I'm just checking How fast I can build one of these, instead of Can I build one of these
+ATP: I'm just checking How fast I can build one of these, instead of Can I build one of these.

 This provides a minimal setup to get React working in Vite with HMR and some ESLint rules.